 Centers of Excellence are equipped to deliver complex medical care in specialties such as bariatric, orthopedic and transplant services.
-Due to the recognition of the importance of having certain specialized procedures performed only at top-rated facilities with a history of achieving faster recovery times and better-than-expected outcomes, the Citigroup Health Benefits Plan includes the following requirements:
+Due to the recognition of the importance of having certain specialized procedures performed only at top-rated facilities with a history of achieving faster recovery times and better-than-expected outcomes, the Citigroup Choice Plan and High Deductible Plan with HSA include the following requirements:

-- > Bariatric procedures will only be covered when performed at a COE. - Orthopedic and transplant procedures will be covered at the out-of-network level when received outside of a COE.
+- Bariatric procedures will only be covered when performed at a COE. - Orthopedic and transplant procedures will be covered at the out-of-network level when received outside of a COE.